What are the Differences Between Moneyline and Runline Betting for MLB Wagering?

-Doc’s Sports offers free MLB picks for every game on our baseball predictions page.
+Doc’s Sports offers MLB picks for every game on our baseball predictions page.

 It would be easier if there were a straightforward comparison between the two bets - a moneyline price of X means a runline bet of Y. That isn't the case, though, as things like the total for a game, the location, the weather, the pitchers, and so on can have an impact on how the two lines are set and how they relate to each other.
 You can, however, perform a simple trick that will give you at least an indication of where the value is in the bet.
 If the home team is favored, you can take the moneyline and move it by 90 cents.
 If the home favorite is at -140 on the moneyline, then you would expect it to be at about -1.5 +150 on the runline.
 If it is significantly different than that, then there is something going on worth checking out.
 And if it's a road favorite, then the shift is 55 cents.

 Why the difference between home and road favorites?
-Well, a runline is actually easier for a team to cover on the road than at home.
+Well, a runline is easier for a team to cover on the road than at home.
 There are two big reasons for this.
-First, if a home team is leading in the ninth then they get one fewer chance to hit than the road team - one fewer chance to score runs.
+First, if a home team is leading in the ninth, then they get one fewer chance to hit than the road team - one fewer chance to score runs.
 And, if they are trailing going into the ninth and then start to score, the game ends as soon as they have a one-run lead.
-Even if there was no outs and the bases were loaded, and it was very likely that they were going to be able to pile on points to cover the runline it wouldn't matter.
+Even if there were no outs and the bases were loaded, and it was very likely that they were going to be able to pile on runs to cover the runline, it wouldn't matter.
 So, a home team has fewer chances to cover a runline, which makes them less attractive.

 A lot of people tend to have a strong opinion one way or the other about runline betting.
 Either they will think that it is a great way to go, or they will tell you that you would have to be an idiot to bet them.
 As with most things in sports betting, neither thing is typically true.
 The truth lies somewhere in between.
 The runline can be very useful in several different situations, and the more you explore them the more of those you will be able to find.